Local supporter

 by | Jun 19, 2025 | How To, Learn, Paradigm

-I want to display temporary photos so I know what I’m looking for as I dig through my own photos.
-How do I know what photo is which species?
-I ask iNaturalist.
+I wanted to display temporary photos to know what I was looking for as I dug through my own photos.
+How would I know what photo is which species?
+I asked iNaturalist.

 Correction.
 This is a business that needs to come out of the red.
 Time is money I don’t have.
-I want 500 pictures in five minutes.
-I asked ChatGPT how I can ask iNaturalist’s API.
+I wanted 500 pictures in five minutes.
+I asked ChatGPT how I can ask iNaturalist’s API for shared species photos.
 After about 20 failed attempts, I finally got a script that gave me a URL of a photo for every species on my list.
-The script is a bit complicated because it achieves three goals for all 500 species.
+The script was a bit complicated because it achieved three goals for all 500 species.

 I won’t bore you with the frustration of failed attempts.
 Here is what FINALLY worked using Google Apps Script to run it: